 How to Pray Scripture

-For instance, in Numbers 11, as we see God give Moses relief from his heavy leadership burdens, we can ask him to do the same for us.
+For instance, in Numbers 11, as we see God give Moses relief from his heavy leadership burdens.
+We can ask him to do the same for us.

-Or take the first chapter of Haggai (here’s a recap, in case you don’t have it memorized): Through Haggai, God speaks to His people, asking them to consider their ways and get back to making God a priority over their own comfort.
-When they repent and resume their work on building the temple, God assures them He’s with them as they serve Him.
-We can use this passage as a prompt to ask the Lord to speak the same message to our students (or ourselves) and to assure them (us) of His indwelling presence—just as He did for His people thousands of years ago.
-God is the same yesterday, today, and forever, so when we pray according to His unchanging Word, we know we have what we ask of Him.
+We can use this passage as a prompt to ask the Lord to speak the same message to our students (or ourselves) and to assure them of His indwelling presence—just as He did for His people thousands of years ago.
+God is the same yesterday, today, and forever.
+So, when we pray according to His unchanging Word we know we have what we ask of Him.

 Get Started Today!